brndn6543/arduino-repl-terminal/README.md

 # Arduino Terminal Template
 This is a template for a REPL-style terminal on an Arduino board.
-The idea here is that this can be used as the starting point for building out terminal for issuing commands on an Arduino.
+The idea here is that this can be used as the starting point for building out terminals for issuing commands on an Arduino.

 The commands do not do much as this is meant as a staring point for building